-I really enjoyed this book and the original story within the pages.
+I enjoyed this book which is the first in a fantasy series for Young Adults.
 I listened to the amazing audiobook and I loved listening to the story the way that the story was intended to sound.
 We were so happy to include this amazing YA fantasy book in our list of books set in Africa.
 (Orisha is a mythical Nigeria).

 Books About Africa

 February 2023 Read with Jenna Book Club Pick

 This story about Maddie, known as Maame to her family, was immersive and beautifully complex.
 Dealing with friendships, racism, familial obligations, and then grief, this story swept me away.
 Maddie lives in London as the primary caretaker of her father who has Parkinson’s.
 Her mother spends most of her time in Ghana.